nanichintu/Retail-Sales-Analysis-SQL-Project/README.md

 # SQL Query Practice: Beginner to Master Level

-This repository contains a collection of SQL query exercises designed to help you practice and master SQL using a sample `sales_data` table with the following columns:
+This repository contains a collection of SQL query exercises designed to help you practice and master SQL using a sample `Retail` table with the following columns:

-### 📊 Table Structure: `sales_data`
+### 📊 Table Structure: `Retail`

 ```sql
 customer_id INT,